 Define the data

-Certain types of data require versioning to be edited in an enterprise geodatabase.
+Certain types of data in enterprise geodatabases must be registered as versioned to allow editing.
 This same requirement also applies to editing feature services.
-For more information, see An overview of versioning.
+For more information, see An overview of traditional versioning.

 With the data set up, the next step is to add the data to ArcMap and define the symbology.
 The symbols returned by the feature service are based on the symbology of the layers in the ArcMap document.
 Each symbol in each layer is referred to as a type.
 In this example, by default, the Bird_Sightings layer is symbolized with a simple renderer (one symbol).

 However, in this case, you want to symbolize the bird sighting layer based on the type of sighting.
 To do this, a unique renderer can be used.
-To change the way a layer is rendered, right-click the layer and choose properties.
-In the properties dialog box, click the Symbology tab and choose Unique values under Categories.
+To change the way a layer is rendered, right-click the layer and choose Properties.
+On the Layer Properties dialog box, click the Symbology tab and choose Unique values under Categories.
 You can then select the field you want to use to symbolize the layer.
 In this case, there are three unique types of sightings (bird sighting, nest sighting, and rare bird sighting); therefore, three types (one for each sighting type) are returned by the service.

 Now that the renderer is selected, the next step is to choose the symbols that represent each sighting type.
 In this case, a bird symbol is selected from the Esri symbol selector.
 The foreground and background colors are set differently for each type of sighting so they can be easily distinguished in the feature service.
 When the map document publishes, the symbols convert to PNG graphics, which are returned to the client.